Fairfield

 Plan retains 85-cent real estate rate, supports RECAP program, doubles BPOL exemption, advances bond projects, reinvests in education, safety, employees

-Continue reading Henrico Board of Supervisors receives proposed budget for fiscal 2024-25
+Continue reading Henrico Board of Supervisors approves proposed budget for fiscal 2024-25

 Henrico CARES signals ‘call to action’ to strengthen youth mental health services